Sub-inspector

-Sub-inspector (SI), or sub-inspector of police or police sub-inspector (PSI), is a rank used extensively in South Asia: in the police forces of Bangladesh, Pakistan, India, and Sri Lanka, which are primarily based on the British model.
+Sub-inspector (SI), or sub-inspector of police (SIP) or police sub-inspector (PSI), is a rank used extensively in South Asia: in the police forces of Bangladesh, Pakistan, India, and Sri Lanka, which are primarily based on the British model.
 It was formerly used in most British colonial police forces and in certain British police forces as well.
 The rank usually was in charge of a police substation or assisted an inspector.

 United Kingdom

 The rank of sub-inspector was introduced into the Metropolitan Police in the late 19th century.
 It did not last long, being effectively replaced by station sergeant in 1890.
 Officers who already held the rank retained it, and were promoted to inspector as soon as a vacancy arose.

 In the Metropolitan Police, a rank wearing one star was formerly officially known as a "station inspector" to distinguish it from the more senior rank of sub-divisional inspector that was abolished in 1949.